-Our customer engagement and brand positioning will focus on deepening our existing customer relationships, attracting and winning new customers, and creating an ecosystem built on go-to-market relationships with leading advisors, providers, and integrators to offer best in class solutions tailored to each customer's environment and requirements.
+Our customer engagement and brand positioning will focus on deepening our existing customer relationships, attracting and winning new customers, and creating an ecosystem built on go-to-market relationships with leading cloud and other technology providers, advisors, and integrators to offer best-inclass advisory, implementation, and managed services tailored to each existing and new customer's environment and requirements.

 Customer-Centric Account Approach.
 Following the Spin-Off, we will deploy dedicated account coverage teams within our global operating structure.
 The teams will leverage our intellectual capital and tools underpinned by insights and proven practices derived from operating at scale.
 Senior account leaders will lead the teams and have end-to-end accountability from sale to delivery for managed services customers.
 They will tailor the full suite of our services to the customers' needs to deliver value and business outcomes across a wide range of technology environments.
 Account leaders will be supported by dedicated, multi-disciplinary technical sales and delivery teams, as well as by shared services teams, to support an effective and efficient engagement.
 This new account coverage model will ensure consistent and reliable delivery of services for our existing relationships over the lifetime of current and renewal contracts.
-In addition, the model will support the potential expansion of existing relationships based on our deep industry perspective and expertise and knowledge of customers' unique needs.
-Finally, this account-based model will seek to build and expand existing relationships with line of business buyers, as they have become critical decision makers working alongside our customers.
+In addition, the model will support the potential expansion of existing relationships based on our deep industry perspective and expand existing relationships with line of business buyers, as they have become critical decision makers working alongside our customers.

 Customer Growth and New Customer Acquisition.
 In line with our customer-centric approach, we will focus on co-creating and innovating with customers to advance and deepen our relationships.
 We will leverage our broad base of expertise, capabilities, and partners to prototype, test, and develop innovative solutions across various approaches and technologies.
+Additionally, we will offer bespoke project capabilities in advisory, implementation, and transformation services to help customers enhance and evolve their technology environments.
+We will deploy our talent, thought leadership, proven practices, intellectual capital, and partnership ecosystem as part of our project engagements to mature them into longer-tail managed services opportunities.
+In addition, we will attract and develop new customers across the globe via account-based marketing, insights derived from operating at scale, and direct sales teams with years of sectorspecific experience and proven practices to generate unique insights for customers.
 As we gain new customers, we will apply our account coverage model to expand our relationships and footprint over time.

 Partnership and Alliance Ecosystem.
 While we will maintain a strategic partnership with IBM, we will also benefit from greater flexibility to enhance and develop strategic relationships with other partners.
-We will build a set of routes to market to serve as a multiplier that enables us to expand business with our partner ecosystem.
-The ecosystem will include: public cloud providers, ISVs, technology providers (ranging from established, scaled players to growth-stage start-ups), system integrators, business consulting firms, and business services providers.
-These relationships will benefit our customers through broader access to best-in-class solutions that are matched to their unique technology situations and digital journeys.
+We will build a set of new routes to market to serve as a multiplier that enables us to expand business with our partner ecosystem.
+The ecosystem will at least include: public cloud providers, ISVs, technology providers (ranging from established, scaled players to growth-stage start-ups), system integrators, business consulting firms, and business services providers.
+These relationships will benefit our customers through broader access to best-in-class solutions that are tailored for their unique technology situations and digital journeys.
 We will have dedicated teams supporting our key alliance partners and will co-create and co-market with them to deliver value to our mutual customers.